bitzlato/devdax/README.md

 ## Ports:

-* 8080 - running ambasador (gateway).
+* 8080 - gateway (nginx).
 It is routing requests to other services according to routing table in ambassador-config/mapping-peatio.yaml
 * Other ports you can find in ambassador-config/mapping-peatio.yaml